Junior hockey teams from Russia and Czech Republic ejected from plane | DW | 02.01.2022

 "They also assured us that we would not fly the same flight as the Russian hockey players."

-A passenger on the flight told The Canadian Press that one Russian official who was seated near him was vaping in the cabin and refused to put on his mask.
+A passenger on the flight told The Canadian Press news agency that one Russian official who was seated near him was vaping in the cabin and refused to put on his face mask.

 "He was blaring Russian rock music on his phone," the passenger said.